willmino/Colorado_Election_Analysis/README.md

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 > Earlier in the code, we declared an empty list, `county_list`, to hold the names of all the Colorado counties voting in this election.
-We also declared an empty dictionary ,`county_votes` to hold all of county names as keys with their votes as the corresponding values.
+We also declared an empty dictionary ,`county_votes` to hold all of the county names as keys with their votes as the corresponding values.
 Later, using a double indented line of code relative to the `with open(file_to_load)` statement, we created a variable for`county_name` and set it equal to the index position 1 of `row` which represented the second column of data in the .csv file and contained the data for the county names.
-If county name was not previously detected by the code, the code would add `county_name` to `county_list`.
+If the county name was not previously detected by the code, the code would add `county_name` to `county_list`.
 Then, we declared a `county_name` number of keys in the `county_votes` dictionary with values equal to zero.
 While reading through every row, a single indented line of code added a value of `1` to each county's vote count whenever the name of the county was detected.
 Final county vote counts were represented by the dictionary `county_votes`.
 The keys in this dictionary were the county names and the values were the votes per each county.
 The code is summarized below.

 `if county_name not in county_list:`